joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 had a little bulb at the end to collect blood and other fluids.

-As before, the first tube was providing suction to keep my lung up while the scar tisuse began to form.
+As before, the first tube was providing suction to keep my lung up while the scar tissue began to form.
 This tube passed through a little box with some sort of a water lock in it.
-Since blood would make its way through the first tube, the box would collect the excess fluid so it didn't get sucked into the hospital's network of peunmatic tubes.
+Since blood would make its way through the first tube, the box would collect the excess fluid so it didn't get sucked into the hospital's network of pneumatic tubes.
 Additionally the water lock would bubble when air was being sucked out of my chest.
 After the surgery, the hope was that the suction box would stop bubbling because the ruptured bleb would have been removed and the hole in my lung would have been stapled up.
 Sadly, one day